EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   ### Maine

-  - [Dashboard by State of Maine’s Judicial Branch](https://www.courts.maine.gov/help/eviction/index.html): tracks eviction filing trends across the state, updated monthly
+  - [Statistics Tables by State of Maine’s Judicial Branch](https://www.courts.maine.gov/help/eviction/index.html): tracks eviction filing trends across the state, updated monthly

   - [Report by Pine Tree Legal](https://www.ptla.org/sites/default/files/Eviction%20Report%20May%202023%20Final.pdf): examines the causes of evictions, the frequency of default judgments, and patterns in tenant representation, based on eviction cases filed in 24 district courts in Maine between March 2019 and March 2022